Kirshoo/ftpsupload/README.md

 That's an unusual road block. `curl` cannot transfer directories as is, so we need to pass only files.
 But how can we open the directory inside bash?
 Turns out, quite easily - just use recursion!

+The `pushToServer.sh` just pushes the files, we passed to it as arguments, to the server

 #### And this is where we are right now
 Hope you find a use for this tool.
 Enjoy :D